 Make sure your oven is good and hot.
 This will give you that nice browning you see here. 🙂

-I love these larger wedges with their crisp edges and puffy skin.
-Perfect healthy comfort food.
+I love these larger wedges with their crisp edges and puffy skin—perfect healthy comfort food.

-Serve these warm with dinner as a side dish or add a platter to your spread of Superbowl snacks.
+Add a platter to your spread of Superbowl snacks.
 I love ketchup and mayo for dipping.
 Joe is a fan of sea salt and vinegar.

 FAQ’S, TIPS, + SUBSTITUTIONS